gwmod/nlmod/docs/getting_started.rst

     import nlmod

-`nlmod` contains many methods for loading data from online data sources, .e.g. from the hydrogeological subsurface model REGIS (see :ref:`data_sources` for more information on available data sources)::
+`nlmod` contains many methods for loading data from online data sources, .e.g. from the hydrogeological subsurface model REGIS (see :ref:`Data Sources` for more information on available data sources)::

     extent = [116_500, 120_000, 439_000, 442_000]  # define extent